Coming Undone

 "Coming Undone" is a song written and recorded by American nu metal band Korn and The Matrix for Korn's seventh studio album, See You on the Other Side.
 It was released as the album's second single in February 2006.

 Release

-The song reached number four on Billboards Mainstream Rock Songs chart and number fourteen on the Alternative Songs chart.
+The song reached number four on Billboards Mainstream Rock Songs chart and number fourteen on the Modern Rock Tracks chart.
 It also peaked at number seventy-nine on the Hot 100, making it Korn's fourth biggest hit on the chart.

 Music video

 The video was directed by Little X, his second time behind the lens for a rock band.
 The video begins with Korn performing in a desert in broad daylight.
 The sky begins to shatter like glass during the chorus to reveal a night sky.
 Later, the whole background shatters, leaving a plain white background.
 Lastly, they literally become undone while continuing to perform, and as they do, they resemble slinkies.
 The band is completely unraveled and gone by the ending of the video.